launchdarkly/launchpad-ui/.changeset/weak-impalas-jam.md

 '@launchpad-ui/core': patch
 ---

-Enhance object prop type for Counter so HTML attributes can be passed
+[Counter] Enhance object prop type for Counter so HTML attributes can be passed